hauti123/Snapmaker/Readme.md

 TODO: It's not yet clear how this token is issued.
 Currently I'm using the API token used by Luban.

+The token that used by Luban for a certain Snapmaker can be found in the following file in the section `server`:
+`C:\Users\<username>\AppData\Roaming\snapmaker-luban\machine.json`
+Using this token should work fine.

 ### Snapmaker discovery
 Discovery is done by sending an UDP packet to the broadcast address of the local network interfaces.
 Usually the Snapmaker then responds with a short descriptive string.
 The IP address of the Snapmaker can either be read from that string or from the UDP connection used for the response packet.